Mom And Pop Business Funding Guide: Best 7 Options

 We know that what you want most is for your small business to thrive.
 And we want to help you make that happen!

 You don’t need substantial annual earnings or have been in business for several years to access one of our financial products.
-You just have to have been in business for at least 9 months and have annual sales of $30,000.
+You just have to have been active and registered for at least 9 months and have annual sales of $30,000.

 To apply, you also need to present your SSN, but if you don’t have one, no problem!
 Your ITIN number will do.